 - a) Effective February 27, 2006, the Company completed an exclusive license agreement with a third party for the use of the patents, technical data and know-how of its proprietary LFS scintillation crystal technology.
 Under the agreement, the Company is to receive a royalty of a fixed percentage of the gross selling price for each unit of licensed product delivered, sold, or leased to a third party during the twenty year term of the agreement.
 To date the Company has not yet received any revenue under the agreement. - b) Effective June 27, 2006, Zecotek Medical Systems Singapore Pte.
 Ltd. ("ZMSS") entered into a Collaborative Research Agreement with the University of Washington ("UW") for joint development of a proprietary technology for use in medical imaging systems.
 Pursuant to the agreement, ZMSS is to pay a total of US\$2,368,222 to UW for the development project, as billed by UW.
-As at July 31, 2008, a total of US\$1,016,536 (\$1,098,519 Canadian dollars) had been paid. - c) Effective May 1, 2006, ZMSS entered into an employment agreement with Dr. Zerrouk in respect to the positions of Chairman, President and Chief Executive Officer of the Company and its subsidiaries.
-The agreement provides for annual compensation totaling \$558,000 Singapore dollars (approximately \$395,343 Canadian dollars) and is for an indefinite term.
+As at July 31, 2009, a total of US\$1,066,536 (\$1,162,119 Canadian dollars) had been paid and US\$429,214 (\$463,122 Canadian dollars) was unpaid and included in accounts payable and accrued liabilities. - c) Effective May 1, 2006, ZMSS entered into an employment agreement with Dr. Zerrouk in respect to the positions of Chairman, President and Chief Executive Officer of the Company and its subsidiaries.
+The agreement provides for annual compensation totaling \$558,000 Singapore dollars (approximately \$418,291 Canadian dollars) and is for an indefinite term.
 In order to terminate the agreement, the Company must provide not less than twelve months notice, pay severance equal to twenty four month's salary and retain all stock options held by Dr. Zerrouk. - d) The Company has entered into office leases for its Vancouver and Singapore offices.
 The Company also has entered into an apartment lease for certain employees in Singapore.
 Minimum required lease payments under these agreements including that described in Note 12(a) are as follows:

 - e) Effective August 24, 2006, the Company entered into a Collaborative Research Agreement with the University of British Columbia ("UBC") to jointly develop advanced light sources and optical systems for medical imaging products for the period from September 1, 2006 to December 31, 2009.
-Pursuant to the agreement, the Company paid \$98,600 upon execution of the agreement, paid a further \$98,600 on September 1, 2007 and made a final payment of \$98,600 on September 1, 2008. - f) Effective February 14, 2007, ZMSS entered into a Joint Research and Development and Technological Works Agreement with Professor Zair Sadygov ("Sadygov") in respect to a planned joint development of a proprietary technology for use in medical imaging systems.
+Pursuant to the agreement, the Company paid \$98,600 upon execution of the agreement, paid a further \$98,600 on September 1, 2007.
+During the 2009 year, the Company paid \$45,000 towards the final amount due of \$98,600. - f) Effective February 14, 2007, ZMSS entered into a Joint Research and Development and Technological Works Agreement with Professor Zair Sadygov ("Sadygov") in respect to a planned joint development of a proprietary technology for use in medical imaging systems.
 Pursuant to the agreement, ZMSS is required to provide funding on a monthly basis of a total amount of US\$150,000 to Sadygov for the development project.